-For the TOPMODEL, we found that the lower decay parameter increases the baseflow (Figure 2d, Figure 3b), and reduces the magnitude of peak flows.
-In terms of model performance, we found a value of f=3.0 simulates well describes the flow in the lower and middle basin, whereas a lower value of f=2.0 is more suitable in the upper basin.
-These values were then selected to be used for the full model simulation.
+For TOPMODEL, we found that lower decay parameter increases the modelled flow (Figure 3d), especially in baseflow level (Figure 4b).
+In terms of model performance, we found a value of 3.0 simulates the highest NSE (0.61).
+The value is then selected to be used for the full model simulation.